patchapps/rabbit-hutch/README.md

 RabbitMq Trace Logger - Listen to multiple RabbitMq instances and log them to a single location or MongoDb database.

+Applications included
+* rabbithutch - a service to listen to the exchanges
+* rabbithutchweb - a web site to configure the service

 # Overview

 A ruby service for monotoring the trace output on RabbitMq Nodes and writing the